sgshivamgarg8/Movies-Web-App/README.md

 # Movies-Web-App
 ## The Ultimate Movie Search Engine to Search for Movies and TV Series

-* Install Node.js in your machine
+* Install Node.js and MongoDB in your machine.
 * Install all the npm packages required from dependencies in package.json using
   ```
   npm install